ei-sanu/techfluence/README.md

 **TECH FLUENCE 6.0** is an immersive tech event designed to connect students with tech founders, influencers, and industry experts.
 Our platform offers a seamless experience for event registration, hackathon participation, and networking.

-Whether you're here to attend keynote sessions or compete in our hackathon, TECH FLUENCE 6.0 is your gateway to innovatio.
+Whether you're here to attend keynote sessions or compete in our hackathon, TECH FLUENCE 6.0 is your gateway to innovation.

 ---